-Music venue apologises for 'neo-Nazi' gig
+Music venue sorry for 'neo-Nazi' gig

 The venue said it only became aware of the allegations after the gig.

-Infernal War have previously described their music as "the soundtrack to genocide", have a song called "Black Legions of the SS" and their lead singer performs under the name "Herr Warcrimer".
+The band have previously described their music as "the soundtrack to genocide", have a song called "Black Legions of the SS" and their lead singer performs under the name "Herr Warcrimer".

-A spokesman for the The Globe said: "Unfortunately it's come to our attention that Infernal War, a touring support act on the Marduk show at The Globe earlier this week, are alleged to have links to, or share neo-Nazi and fascist beliefs.
+A spokesman for The Globe said: "Unfortunately it's come to our attention that Infernal War, a touring support act on the Marduk show at The Globe earlier this week, are alleged to have links to, or share neo-Nazi and fascist beliefs.

 "As a venue we pride ourselves on creating a safe space for artists, music lovers, our own staff and the general public to enjoy themselves free of such views.